 Chihuahuas are one of the most popular canine breeds around and no wonder.
-They are loyal, adorable and have loads of personality.
+They are loyal, adorable, and have loads of personality.

 Early Origins of Chihuahuas

 The Mayans were conquered by the Toltecs, and the Toltecs are believed to be the first to domesticate the Techichi and bring the dogs into the home as pets.
-The Toltecs also used the Techichis for religious purposes, and some believed the dogs were sacred.
+The Toltecs also used the Techichis for religious purposes, food, and companions and some believed the dogs were sacred.

-Chihuahuas In America
+History of Chihuahuas In America

-Chihuahuas’ popularity in the United States was slow during the early 1900’s.
-In the early 1900’s, most people lived on farms and wanted dogs that could serve a purpose.
+Chihuahuas’ popularity in the United States was slow during the early 1900s.
+Most people lived on farms and wanted dogs that could serve a purpose.
 Folks opted for dogs that could herd livestock, chase off varmints, scare off predators, or be used in hunting.

-One of the myths going around back in the day, was that having a chihuahua sleep next to a person in their bed, would transfer their illness (usually asthma or other lung diseases) from the human to the dog.
-One of our readers told about how her uncle did this and it actually worked, but killed the poor chihuahua.
-Glad we don’t use chihuahuas in that way anymore!
+One of the myths going around back in the day was that having a Chihuahua sleep next to a person in their bed would transfer their illness (usually asthma or other lung diseases) from the human to the dog.

-During the 1960’s, the population in cities started to boom, and many people were living in small apartments or houses.
+During the 1960s, the population in cities started to boom and many people were living in small apartments or houses.
 Because of this trend, people were now wanting a smaller dog that was suitable for household living and companionship.

 Chihuahuas were first popular in the states that border Mexico, such as Arizona, Texas, and New Mexico.
 Eventually, the Chihuahua breed spread to other cities all over the United States, and even in other countries.

 Chihuahuas and Foxes?

-Ever notice how Chihuahuas sort of resemble a fox?
+Ever notice how Chihuahuas sort of resembles a fox?
 There is a reason for that.
 It has long been thought that Fennec foxes were bred with the early Chihuahua ancestors.

 Characteristics of the Chihuahua

-Related Articles you might want to read:
+Related articles you might want to read: